thatjamesw/howileadteams/README.md

 ---

 ## Metrics and Continuous Improvement
-I use **metrics as tools for learning and celebration**, not as mechanisms for criticism.
+I use metrics as tools for learning and celebration, not as mechanisms for criticism.

 Data helps us see trends, measure outcomes, and identify opportunities for improvement — but numbers alone never tell the full story.

 - Metrics are used to celebrate achievements and highlight where improvements have made a measurable impact.
 - We track outcomes over outputs
   - focusing on customer value, cycle time, and flow efficiency rather than task volume.
 - When performance dips, the goal is to understand and improve, not to assign blame.